hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-proxy-node.md

 #Add New Scale-out Proxy Node

-This topic shows how to add a proxy node to the store account, container and object-ring.
+This topic shows how to add a proxy node to the store account, container ring.

 1. [Prerequisite](#prer)
 2. [Deploying new node(s)](#deploying-new-node)